SAEON/somisana/README.md

   - [Web application](#web-application)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-The workflow for running the models is currently being re-designed [here](https://github.com/SAEON/somisana-croco), and this new repo will be used for running models operationally on MIMS instratructure.
-So this repo is fairly stagnant at the moment, but operational models continue to run from this repo on SAEON infrastructure.
-The new repo only runs the models - nothing website related - so we will need to move the web-related code to a separate web-centric repo, which looks for the latest model outputs on MIMS.
-Just as soon as we can get a web designer to do this!

 # Local development